cohosh/ooni.org/content/nettest/tor.md

 ## Tor test

-The **OONI Probe Tor test** provides an automated way of examining whether [Tor](https://www.torproject.org/) works in a tested network.
+The **OONI Probe Tor test** provides an automated way of examining whether some key infrastructure in the [Tor](https://www.torproject.org/) network works in a tested network.

-To this end, this [test](https://github.com/ooni/probe-engine) examines the reachability of a set of services that allow Tor to work.
+To this end, this [test](https://github.com/ooni/probe-engine) examines the reachability of a subset of services that allow Tor to work.
 These include the following services:

 * Tor directory authorities (used by Tor relays)